aleshaleksey/fansys23/skills.md

   - Add +4 to the threshold if fingers (or other body parts) cannot reach.
 - **"Liberate"**: Slip free of manacles and the like.
   - Threshold is threshold value of manacles (usually 20-36).
+- **Take care**: Yes.
+- **Try again**: Yes, although for "steal" or "pick pocket" the threshold increases by +10 as any observers are likely to be wary this time.

 __DEX: Tinker__